Angelo942/gdb_plus/README.md

 * Identify actions performed manually in gdb (overwrite finish and ni)
 * Handle fork and ptrace from syscall instead of libc
 * Improve ptrace emulation
+* Maybe nop split_on_fork&co while debugging is False